 - The length of the sticks, poles, or rods will determine the approximate diameter or height of your spider web made of rope once it is completed.

-- Sticks, branches, poles, or wooden dowels that are one-half to three-quarters of an inch in diameter work best to build most spider web frames.
+- Sticks, branches, poles, or wooden dowels one-half to three-quarters of an inch in diameter work best for most spider web frames.

-- Depending on the desired web size for your DIY Halloween decoration, three—to eight-foot-long sticks, branches, poles, or dowels usually work well.
-However, larger or smaller sticks or poles can also be used to make smaller or larger DIY webs.
+- Depending on the desired web size for your DIY Halloween decoration, three to eight-foot-long sticks, branches, poles, or dowels usually work well.
+However, you can also use larger or smaller sticks or poles to make smaller or larger DIY webs.

-- Sticks, branches, poles, or wooden dowels that are one-half to three-quarters of an inch in diameter work best to build most spider web frames.
+- Sticks, branches, poles, or wooden dowels one-half to three-quarters of an inch in diameter work best for most spider web frames.

 - If you use bare branches collected in nature to make your DIY web, use a pair of pruning shears to trim excess leaves and twigs from the sticks if needed.